she3r/ProjektyLabSkrypt/chatbot-restauracja/readme_chatbot.txt

 Can you show me the menu?

 Zapytanie o godzinę otwarcia w konkretnej godzinie:
-Is the restaurant open at 6 PM?
-Does the restaurant stay open until 3 AM?
+Does the restaurant stay open until 2 PM?
-Can I come to the restaurant at 13:00?
+Can I come to the restaurant at 1 AM?
+Will the restaurant be open at 1 AM on Wednesday?

 Zapytanie o godziny otwarcia restauracji:
 What time does the restaurant open?
 Can you tell me the opening hours for the restaurant?
 When does the restaurant start serving?

+C. W pliku slack_proof_of_work.mkv można zobaczyć dowód na to, że czat działa i daje się zintegrować z platformą slack.
+Na github nie przesyłam ze względów bezpieczeństwa passów do aplikacji na której program był uruchamiany.
+Do tunelowania lokalnego serwera wykorzystałem ngrok